Proto:Crash Bandicoot 2: Cortex Strikes Back/September 29th, 1997 build

 - The wall textures after the last wire mesh segment has a grey tone.

-- Crash doesn't spawn in center of the platform.
+- Crash doesn't spawn in the center of the platform.

 - The area right after the bonus lacks the holes.
-The final game had several pits on both sides of the path, and there was only one boost pad.
+The final game has several pits on both sides of the path, and there was only one boost pad.

 Cold Hard Crash